 Levelset’s construction payment platform helps contractors and suppliers in the worldwide construction industry get payments under control, facilitating smooth transactions and successful projects.
 The company services more than 15,000 customers across all 50 states and has offices in New Orleans (HQ), Austin, and Cairo, Egypt.
 Levelset employs more than 150 people and is actively growing across its business intelligence, customer support, development, marketing, operations, product, quality assurance, and sales teams.

 New Orleans Entrepreneur Week (NOEW)

 New Orleans Entrepreneur Week (NOEW) is the premier event celebrating the entrepreneurial spirit of the city, showcasing emerging trends and innovations and strengthening New Orleans’s ties to the global business community.
-Co-produced by the A. B. Freeman School of Business at Tulane University and The Idea Village, NOEW features keynotes, pitch competitions, workshops, networking events, and panel discussions that support innovation and entrepreneurial thinking in the region.
+Produced by The Idea Village, NOEW features keynotes, pitch competitions, workshops, networking events, and panel discussions that support innovation and entrepreneurial thinking in the region.
 Its aim is to educate, facilitate connections, inspire action, and bring the community together around what is next.

-Billed as “the Uber of urgent care,” Ready Responders is a technology platform that sends trained healthcare professionals directly to your home any day of the week, including holidays.
-Those Responders take vitals and ask questions to then share pertinent information with your care provider.
+Billed as “the Uber of urgent care,” Ready (formerly Ready Responders) is a technology platform that sends trained healthcare professionals directly to your home any day of the week, including holidays.
+Those “responders” take vitals and ask questions to then share pertinent information with your care provider.
 The company, which partners with leading insurance companies, including Medicare and Medicaid in states across the country, was founded in New Orleans and now features additional offices in New York, L.A., and San Francisco.
-Ready Responders also teamed up with Ochsner Health this year to reduce preventable emergency department visits and further support patients during the COVID-19 emergency.
+Ready also teamed up with Ochsner Health this year to reduce preventable emergency department visits and further support patients during the COVID-19 pandemic.